guntur1981/go-design-patterns/03-liskov-substitution-principle/README.md

 # Description

-The Liskov Substitution Principle states that all behaviour of an interface type should be implemented without any problems.
+The Liskov Substitution Principle in Go states that all behaviour of an interface type should be implemented without any problems.

 ## Example